Ivanproyectos/IvanProyectos/README.md

 ### Hi, I'm Ivan Perez <a href="https://www.gautamkrishnar.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></a>
+<br><br>

-👋 Hello!
-I am a full-stack developer from Peru, very fond of open source and good practices and clean code.
+👋 I am a full-stack developer from Peru, very fond of open source and good practices and clean code.

 💻 I have more than 6 years of experience developing web applications in private and public entities.